A new model for the quantum mechanics of the Hydrogen atom: Appendix

 \subsubsection{The isomorphism $\fs(\R)\simeq \fs^*(\R)$}

-In Section \ref{CmpRF} we introduced the real from $\fs(\R)$ (that was further discussed in in Section \ref{s2.5}).
-The main real from of $\fs$ that is used in this paper is $\fs(\R)^*$ that was defined in Section \ref{canreal}.
+In Section \ref{CmpRF} we introduced the real form $\fs(\R)$ (that was further discussed in in Section \ref{s2.5}).
+The main real form of $\fs$ that is used in this paper is $\fs^*(\R)$ that was defined in Section \ref{canreal}.

 In this section we build an explicit isomorphism between $\fs(\R)$ and $ \fs^*(\R)$.